UoBBadders/UoBBadders.github.io/EDITME/trainingtimes.md

 # Performance Squad

 The Performance squad is a high-committment group of around 40 players who train multiple times per week and compete for spots within the 3 Men’s and 2 Women’s BUCS teams.
-The players selected into this squad receive professional on-court coaching from Rebecca Pantaney as well as badminton-performance-focused strength and conditioning (S&C) training from the University's professional trainers.
+The players selected into this squad receive professional on-court coaching from Level 3 Coach Rebecca Pantaney as well as badminton-performance-focused strength and conditioning (S&C) training from the University's professional trainers.

 Day | Time | Venue | Courts | Session Details
 --- | --- | --- | --- | ---